hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

 ## Modifications
 * Add text to indicate all quality metrics (and its interpretation) described in this lesson will also apply to CUT&RUN
+* ATAC-seq:
-* In/near the over-represented sequences section we need a pull-down for ATAC-seq, explaining that because we are lookimg at open regions and specific protein-DNA binding that we will not see sequences, nor will we observe a high amount of k-mer content.
-All other metrics can be assessed similar to ChIP-seq
+    * In/near the over-represented sequences section we need a pull-down for ATAC-seq, explaining that because we are lookimg at open regions and specific protein-DNA binding that we will not see sequences
+    * nor will we observe a high amount of k-mer content.
+    * Additionally, the enzymatic cut by Tn5 will introduce bias due to binding preference, which is associated with GC content and so we might observe some anomalies with GC ditribution plot.
+    * All other metrics can be assessed similar to ChIP-seq

 ## Learning Objectives